 On every product sale, 1% of the profit goes to wildlife conservation.
-So when you buy a footwear product, you get to feel great, look good, and be rest assured that you are helping to preserve the planet’s wildlife from going into extinction.
+So when you buy a footwear product, you get to feel great, look good, and rest assured that you are helping preserve the planet’s wildlife from extinction.

 Paper Bottle Company

-Today, our ocean harbors about 8 million metric tons of plastic every year, and it is expected to triple to 29 million by 2040.
+Today, our ocean harbors about 10 million metric tons of plastic annually, and it is expected to triple to 29 million by 2040.